Augmented Hilbert series of numerical semigroups

 \section{Introduction}

-A \emph{numerical semigroup} $S$ is a subset of the non-negative integers containing $0$ that is closed under addition, and a \emph{factorization} of an element $n \in S$ is an expression of~$n$ as a sum of generators of $S$.
+A \emph{numerical semigroup} is a subset $S \subset \ZZ_{\ge 0}$ containing $0$ that is closed under addition and has finite complement, and a \emph{factorization} of an element $n \in S$ is an expression of~$n$ as a sum of generators of $S$.
 A clear trend that has emerged in the study of numerical semigroups is the eventually quasipolynomial behavior of arithmetic invariants derived from their factorization structure~\cite{numericalsurvey}.
 More specifically, each of these invariants (which we call \emph{$S$-invariants}) is a function assigning to each element $n \in S$ a value determined by the possible factorizations of $n$ in $S$.
-This includes invariants from discrete optimization such as maximum and minimum factorization length \cite{elastsets}, distinct factorization length count \cite{factorhilbert}, and maximum and minimum 0-norm \cite{quasi0norm}, as well as more semigroup-theoretic invariants like the delta set~\cite{deltaperiodic}, $\omega$-primality~\cite{omegaquasi}, and the catenary degree~\cite{catenaryperiodic}, each of which agrees with a quasipolynomial for large input.
+This includes invariants from discrete optimization such as maximum and minimum factorization length~\cite{elastsets}, distinct factorization length count~\cite{factorhilbert}, and maximum and minimum 0-norm~\cite{quasi0norm}, as well as more semigroup-theoretic invariants like the delta set~\cite{deltaperiodic}, $\omega$-primality~\cite{omegaquasi}, and the catenary degree~\cite{catenaryperiodic}, each of which agrees with a quasipolynomial for large input.